Learn how to make unique and stylish DIY concrete & cement candle vessels using our easy-to-follow guide.

 If your vessels or trays are brittle or have micro-cracks after demolding, submerge the pieces in water for 24 to 48 hours, this curing process may make them stronger.

 Step 3: Most silicone molds won’t stick and you can try skipping this step.
-Grease your candle vessel molds, spray your candle vessel molds with cooking spray, or vegetable oil to prevent the concrete or cement from sticking.
+Grease your candle vessel molds, and spray your candle vessel molds with cooking spray, or vegetable oil to prevent the concrete or cement from sticking.

 Step 4: Pour the concrete or cement mixture into your molds, filling them to about ¾ of the way full.
 Tap the molds gently on a flat surface to remove any air bubbles.

 Step 5: To release the bubbles vibrate the mold after you pour.
+I use a table vibrator to agitate the bubble to the top.

 Step 6: Allow the candle vessels to dry for at least 24 hours.
 You can leave them to dry at room temperature or place them in a warm, dry area to speed up the drying process.